MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-data-encryption-server-roles.md

 -	Edit the **WebHost\web.config** file.
 -	Edit the **MonitoringView\web.config** file.

-You will need the Global Assembly Cache Tool, gacutil.exe.
-This utility is part of the Windows .NET Framework SDK, which is a installation component included in the Windows Software Development Kit.
+You'll need the Global Assembly Cache Tool, gacutil.exe.
+This utility is part of the Windows .NET Framework SDK, which is an installation component included in the Windows Software Development Kit.
 For more information, see [Gacutil.exe (Global Assembly Cache Tool)](/dotnet/framework/tools/gacutil-exe-gac-tool).

 The following is a summarized list of steps required to configure FIPS for your Reporting server: